awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 For Python packages available from pip, you can also include a [requirements file](python-configuration-requirements.md) named `requirements.txt` in the root of your application source code\.
 Elastic Beanstalk installs any packages specified in a requirements file during deployment\.

 Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
-This lets you have default settings in configuration files, and override them with environment specific settings in the console\.
+This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
 For more information about precedence, and other methods of changing settings, see [Configuration Options](command-options.md)\.

 ## Configuring Your Python Environment<a name="create-deploy-python-container-console"></a>